Articles of Association

 Art.
 1. A not-for-profit association (vzw/asbl) is hereby established under the name of the "European Registry for Internet Domains”, abbreviated to "EURid."

 Art.
-2. The registered head office of the association is situated in Park Station, Woluwelaan 150, 1831 Diegem, Belgium.
+2. The registered head office of the association is situated in Telecomlaan 9, 1831 Diegem, Belgium.

 Art.
 3. The association is founded for an indefinite period.

 Art.
-4. The purpose of the association is to organise and to manage top-level domains, especially the .eu top-level domain and to provide associated services.
+4. The purpose of the association is to organise and to manage top-level domains, especially the .eu top-level domain (or its variants in other scripts) and to provide associated services.
 The association should operate in the common interest and should be based on the principles of quality, efficiency, dependability and accessibility.
 The association may use all resources that contribute directly or indirectly towards the fulfilment of this purpose, such as the acquisition and management of property.

 Art.
 5. The financial year will begin on 1st January and will end on 31st December.